delperugia/curlev/README.md

 A C++ HTTP library providing a flexible and easy-to-use interface for making HTTP requests.
-It combines the power of `libcurl` for HTTP operations with `libuv` for asynchronous I/O, offering both synchronous and asynchronous request handling using a limited overhead.
+It combines the power of `libcurl` for HTTP operations with `libuv` for asynchronous I/O, offering both synchronous and asynchronous request handling with minimal overhead.

 Key features:

-- Event driven (4 times less CPU and 2 times less RAM used in some cases)
+- Event driven (uses 4 times less CPU and 2 times less RAM in some [cases](docs/internals.md#performances))
 - Synchronous and asynchronous requests with callback support
-- All standard HTTP methods (GET, POST, PUT, PATCH, DELETE)
+- Supports all standard HTTP methods (GET, POST, PUT, PATCH, DELETE)
-- Query parameters, form data and MIME handling
+- Handles query parameters, form data, MIME handling, and raw bodies
 - Custom headers and authentication
 - Method chaining